Appliance repair technician servicing a residential refrigerator

 Can I collect a trip charge or diagnostic fee before I roll the truck?

 Yes.
 Set up a $79, $99, or $129 diagnostic visit on your booking page and Menutize takes the deposit at the time of booking.
 If the homeowner approves the repair, Menutize auto-credits the diagnostic fee toward the part-and-labor invoice.
 Tire-kickers calling six techs for a free quote self-select out, your van only rolls when there's money committed, and the customer feels good because the fee comes back when they say yes to the repair.
-Most appliance techs see close rates jump from ~45% on free quotes to 75%+ on paid diagnostics.
+No-shows essentially go to zero because the fee was charged at booking, and most appliance techs report close rates climb sharply once a paid diagnostic replaces the free quote.

 How does the same-day urgent booking work for fridges and washer leaks?

 Publish two service tiers on the same booking page: Standard (next available business day) and Same-Day Urgent (priority dispatch with a surge price you set, usually +$60 to +$120).
 A homeowner with a freezer full of food spoiling or a washer leaking onto the laundry-room floor sees the urgent tier and self-selects, and the deposit hits your account before you head out.
-The food-spoilage and water-damage clock is the operator's leverage on those calls — Menutize lets you price for it instead of giving urgency away free.
+The food-spoilage and water-damage clock is the operator's leverage on those calls — Menutize lets you price for it instead of giving urgency away free, and the deposit makes the urgent slot paid before it's a slot.

 Can I see when a customer opens an estimate or invoice?

-Yes — Menutize logs every estimate email open, estimate page view, invoice email open, and invoice view, and notifies you the moment it happens.
-You stop guessing whether the homeowner has actually seen the $480 control-board quote before you call to follow up, and you stop wasting follow-up calls on the ones who never opened it in the first place.
-Most field-service tools either don’t ship this or gate it behind a paid tier — we ship it free for every appliance repair tech on the free plan.
+Yes.
+Menutize logs every estimate email open, estimate page view, invoice email open, and invoice view, then notifies you the moment it happens.
+You stop guessing whether the homeowner has actually seen the $480 control-board quote before you call to follow up, and you stop wasting follow-up calls on the ones who never opened the email in the first place.
+Most field-service tools either don't ship open-tracking or gate it behind a higher paid tier; Menutize includes it on the free plan because it's how a solo operator closes the gap on bigger shops with an office manager calling every quote back the next morning.

 Can I bill recurring annual maintenance plans on a card on file?